flanksource/vcluster-sync-host-secrets/README.md

       - name: DESTINATION_NAMESPACE
         value: dest-ns-inside-vcluster
 ```

+Alternatively, the annotation `com.flanksource/vluster-namespace` can be used to
+specify a namespace to sync to.
+The plugin will not create this namespace if it
+doesn't exist.
+It is the user's responsibility to ensure that it exists.

 ### Building the Plugin
 To just build the plugin image and push it to the registry, run: